felixludos/ludwig/README.md

 Download the full dataset - [lichess db](https://drive.google.com/file/d/1140o8aqMb2dOT2D9P7SoCSPmiXpLA9Sd/view?usp=sharing)

-## Define Subjects
+## Define Strategies

-Subjects are any decision-making system that can solve tasks.
-See `AbstractSubject` in [abstract.py](ludwig/abstract.py) for the expected API.
-And [`DirectPrompting`](ludwig/baselines/simple.py) for a simple example of a subject that should directly prompt an LLM with a fixed pre-defined prompt template.
+Strategies are any decision-making system that can solve tasks.
+See `AbstractStrategy` in [abstract.py](ludwig/abstract.py) for the expected API.
+And [`DirectPrompting`](ludwig/baselines/simple.py) for a simple example of a strategy that should directly prompt an LLM with a fixed pre-defined prompt template.